 In order to maintain financial aid eligibility, a student must make Satisfactory Academic Progress (SAP) toward obtaining a degree.
-Satisfactory Academic Progress will be monitored for all periods of enrollment whether or not student have received financial aid.
-SUM policy requires that a student's reach a GPA of 2.0 by the mid-point of the student's degree program.
-In addition to this requirement, the student must average a complete rate of 66.7 percent and not exceed the maximum time frame of the program.
+Satisfactory Academic Progress will be monitored for all periods of enrollment whether or not students have received financial aid.
+SUM policy requires that students reach a GPA of 2.0 by the mid-point of their degree program.
+In addition to this requirement, students must average a complete rate of 66.7 percent and not exceed the maximum time frame of the program.